 Two sisters have left Poland and joined the huddled masses seeking the freedom that America offers.
-Their quest will not be an easy one, as one of the sisters; Magda (Angela Sarafyan) has tuberculosis and must be quarantined.
-The other sister, Ewa (Marillon Cotiallard) is accused of being of low morals—due to an incident that occurred on the ship ride over—and is threatened with deportation.
+Their quest will not be an easy one, as one of the sisters, Magda (Angela Sarafyan), has tuberculosis and must be quarantined.
+The other sister, Ewa (Marillion Cotillard), is accused of being of low morals—due to an incident that occurred on the ship ride over—and is threatened with deportation.
 Bruno (Joaquin Phoenix) enters the picture and says that he can save them both if only Ewa comes with him.
 She does, and what unfolds is both tragic and transcendent.

 Ewa leaves with Bruno and quickly learns that to save her sister, she will have to prostitute herself.
 Bruno is both a pimp and parades his “talent” to the customers at the local Madame house.
-Phoenix plays Bruno like a man tortured on the inside, but trying his best to hold his head up with dignity and flare.
+Phoenix plays Bruno like a man tortured on the inside but trying his best to hold his head up with dignity and flare.
 He fancies himself a showman, but he too is nothing more than a Jewish immigrant, something the Irish police force like to remind him whenever they can.
-His cousin, Emil/The Amazing Orlando (Jeremy Renner) is a magician who both enchants, and becomes enchanted by, Ewa.
+His cousin, Emil/The Amazing Orlando (Jeremy Renner), is a magician who both enchants and becomes enchanted by Ewa.
 At first, Emil offers the possibility of salvation for both Ewa and her sister, but something is off.
-Ewa quickly learns that all the glistens is not gold, because Emil might not even be capable of saving himself.
+Ewa quickly learns that all that glistens is not gold because Emil might not even be capable of saving himself.

 Ewa approaches her newfound profession timidly, but once she can see a feasible end to this game, she accepts it.
 She erects a wall around her heart and refuses to embrace it the way her fellow whores do, growing stronger and more resilient as life continues.
 She keeps her eye on the prize (her sister’s release) and hardens her heart to maintain sanity.